 Sapa weather is characterized by a sub-tropical climate.
 However, as a result of the high altitude, the weather in Sapa is cool all year round.
 In summer, Sapa does not suffer the harsh heat like that on the coastal plains.
-Temperatures in summer fluctuate from 10-18°C at night and 20-28°C during the day.
+Temperature in summer fluctuates from 10-18°C at night and 20-28°C during the day.

 When the sun shines, it can be harsh, even on cloudy days so expect to need sun protection.
 Rain and fog is possible throughout the year.

-In winter, Sapa Town is often blanketed by fog and cold air, temperatures may drop below zero degrees Celsius some days.
+In winter, Sapa Town is often blanketed by fog and cold air and temperatures may drop below zero degrees Celsius for some days.

 Luggage and bags: